Sydney-Informatics-Hub/RNASeq-DE/README.md

 Edit `qsub fastqc_run_parallel.pbs` by:
    * Replacing PBS directive parameters, specifically <project> with your NCI Gadi project short code
-   * Adjusting PBS directive compute requests, scaling to your input size (consider number of tasks, size of FASTQ)
+   * Adjusting PBS directive compute requests, scaling to your input size
-      * Each task requires NCPU=1.
-1 FASTQ file containing ~15 M reads takes about 00:05:00 in walltime.
+      * Each `fastqc.sh` task requires NCPUS=1, 4 GB mem and ~00:30:00 walltime to process one FASTQ file with ~90 M reads.
+Scale walltime to number of expected reads per FASTQ.
+      * For ~100 FASTQ files (or 50 FASTQ pairs), I recommend `-l walltime=01:30:00,ncpus=48,mem=190GB,wd`, `-q normal`.
+This will allow processing of 48 tasks in parallel.

 Submit `qsub fastqc_run_parallel.pbs` to perform FastQC in parallel (1 fastq file = 1 `fastqc.sh` task) by: